News

 Both countries have shown commitment to escalating back and forth tariffs.
 Canada is, unfortunately, positioned to lose more from this exchange.

-Likely To Stick: It is unlikely the tariffs will quickly settle due to Trump's desire to reduce the deficit.
+It is unlikely the tariffs will quickly settle due to Trump's desire to reduce the deficit.
 Since Canada is their largest trading partner they are a likely candidate for long term tariffs.

 Manufacturers should especially brace for the impacts since they will experience costly supply chain disruptions.
 Some markets might not event remain profitable anymore.
 They should all keep eye to any federal announcements as they contain important information for claiming fiscal support.